jbarrow/allennlp_tutorial/tutorial/3_Configuring_Experiments.md

 You can use it in the configuration file by adding this bit of code:

 ```
-  iterator: {
+  data_loader: {
-    type: 'basic',
-    batch_size: 10
+    batch_size: 10,
+    shuffle: true
   },
 ```

+AllenNLP also offers `batch_sampler`s, which allow you to specify **how to construct batches**.
-The bucket iterator is slightly more advanced.
+For instance, you can use a **bucket sampling strategy**, which is slightly more advanced.
 It's used to minimize the memory foot-print of all the batches.
 When batching a variable length sequence, AllenNLP will pad all the sequences to the length of the longest sequence in the batch.
 If you randomly sample from the data, you could end up with some long sequences and some short sequences in the same batch, leading to a lot of extra memory used for padding.
 For example, that might look something like this: